Skip to main content

 Raclette

-Melted cheese scraped onto plates and served with potatoes, pickles, and dried meats.
-A quintessential Alpine experience gaining popularity among younger generations.
+Melted cheese scraped onto the plate and eaten with potatoes, pickles and dried meats.
+A classic Alpine meal that younger eaters have taken to as well.

 Allergens: